Victor-Chimenti/Locator/Locator/README.md

 1. CleanLocationModel_properties
 - This partial class is a declaration of all attributes in the Database Library Locations Model which will be used to create ATM objects for both cards and map marker pins.
 2. CleanLocationModel_methods
-- This partial class is the implementation of the parsing logic which scrubbs null and undefined values before being passed on to the CleanLocationViewModel.
+- This partial class is the implementation of the parsing logic which scrubs null and undefined values before being passed on to the CleanLocationViewModel.
 3. CleanLocationModel_builder
 - This partial class generates the raw html tags that will populate the Razor page

--
+## JavasScript Files
+The global javascript declarations are in the site.js file.

+### location.js
+This file contains the session cookie which gathers and stores user location coordinates.
+This data is called by the LocationsController which handles the default location logic when the user declines cookies or location data.

+### filterCards.js
+This file contains the jQuery logic for the filter/search check boxes on the Razor page

+### map.js
+This file contains the basic map init() function to render a google map.

+### mapMethods.js
+This file contains the methods used by the google map to produce map markers.